Why People Do Not Achieve Financial Success

 Reason Five: The need to conform.
 Dare to be different which is why the majority of people are not successful.
 Don't be afraid take calculated risks.
 Remember the people who make big money are the ones who do the opposite of what everyone else does - sell when everyone else buys and vice versa.

-Reason Seven: Lack of desire as a result of a poor attitude to acquiring wealth.
+Reason Seven: Lack of desire as a result of a poor attitude toward acquiring wealth.
 Bad mental attitude has caused more personal problems than any thing else.
 What we expect to happen usually does.
 Successful people are optimists while unsuccessful people have a pessimistic attitude .
 Block out negative thoughts and stereotypes and mix with successful, positive people.

 Reason Eight: Inadequate protection against unforeseen events.
 It may be the loss of a home due to natural disaster or the death or disablement of the bread winner.
 Adequate protection (insurance) against these events is vital to financial success.
 Not being properly covered has financially wiped out many potentially successful people.